 Orthodox Christianity

-Traditional Italian Orthodox Christian clothing includes garments such as the Riassa and Klobuk.
+Traditional Italian Orthodox Christian style includes garments such as the Riassa and Klobuk.

 The Riassa is a long, flowing robe worn by Orthodox clergy, typically black or dark in color.
 It is often accompanied by the Klobuk, a cylindrical hat adorned with crosses or other symbols.